-'Striving for excellence whilst caring for all within a loving and caring Christian environment.'
+'Striving for excellence, caring for all Within a loving and caring Christian environment.'

-Our vision and curriculum are based on five core values of:
+Our vision and curriculum are based on five core values of: Integrity

-Integrity

 Equality

-Respect

-Care
+Respect and Care

+Spirituality

 Inclusion

 We affirm our belief that children are created in the image of God but also value their individuality as they explore their own God given talents and are treated with respect and dignity at all times.